juanchovelezpro/kemp-k8s-agent/README.md

 # KEMP API
-Kubernetes API developed in Kotlin using the Official Kubernetes Java Client
+Agent to consume developed in Kotlin Kubernetes API  using the Official Kubernetes Java Client

-## How to run and test the API ?
+## How to run and test the Agent ?

 ### Tools